 THE CURRENT PROBLEM

 The range of recreational drugs available in Nigeria today is very broad and the inhibition against smoking marijuana has thinned out completely.
 People now want stronger stuff and you do not have to be a misfit to indulge.
-You can with no difficulty at all purchase antidepressants, barbiturates, hallucinogens, stimulants, opiates, dissociatives and more over the counter without a prescription.
-Such drugs would be in the strictest category of controlled pharmaceutical substances in a properly governed nation with a responsible leadership.
+You can with no difficulty at all purchase antidepressants, barbiturates, hallucinogens, stimulants, opiates, dissociatives and more over-the-counter drugs without a prescription.
+Such drugs would be in the strictest category of controlled pharmaceutical substances in a properly governed nation with responsible leadership.
 Why are these drugs so easily available on the streets of Sapele or elsewhere in Nigeria?
 Who imports them and from where?

-The impact of drug addiction among the youth of Sapele are not novel.
+The impact of drug addiction among the youth of Sapele is not novel.
 Ejorheya Brighoademo, who was once interested in becoming a sports health instructor and in the 1980s was the poster child for Milo adverts gives a clear account of the impacts.
 “The addicts do not look happy but lost, desperate or spaced out.
 Violence and public misbehaviour among the addicts are rampant and occur every other day.
 Even best friends become willing to fight each other to the very end after taking the drugs.
 Once these youth addicts converge at a public place they are seen as a menace and cause much consternation in the minds of bystanders.
 The drugs mostly used are codeine and tramadol.”
 Perhaps, due to the affordability of these cheap opiates, their use is not currently associated with robbery.